 1(j) The model sponsor completes initial and periodic basic psychometric analyses to identify administrator assessment tasks and/or scoring rubrics that show differential effects in relation to candidates’ race, ethnicity, language, gender, or disability.
 When group pass-rate differences are found, the model sponsor investigates the potential sources of differential performance and documents steps taken to eliminate construct-irrelevant sources of variance.

-1(k) In designing assessment administration procedures, the assessment model sponsor includes administrative accommodations that preserve assessment validity while addressing issues of access for candidates with disabilities.
+1(k) In designing assessment administration procedures, the assessment model sponsor includes administrative accommodations that preserve assessment validity while addressing issues of access for candidates with disabilities or specific learning needs.

 1(l) In the course of determining a passing standard, the model sponsor secures and reflects on the considered judgments of administrators, supervisors of administrative services candidates, and appropriate other preparers of administrators regarding necessary and acceptable levels of proficiency on the part of entry-level school administrators.
 The model sponsor periodically reviews the reasonableness of the scoring scales and established passing standard, when and as directed by the Commission.